 - An allowance for braces, implants, and dentures

 The TRDP plan for retirees offers slightly different benefits, which you can read more about below.
-But unlike some traditional dental plans, you won’t be refused cover because of your age or medical history, and there are no exclusions for pre-existing conditions.
+But unlike some traditional dental cover, you won't be refused cover because of your age or medical history, and there are no exclusions for pre-existing conditions.

 The TRICARE Dental Program (TDP)